-- successful completion of the comprehensive examinations;
+- Successful completion of the comprehensive examinations;

-- completion of the colloquia requirements;
+- Completion of the colloquia requirements;

-- good standing in Witness One:Seven;
+- Good standing in Practical Missions;

-- exemplary conduct;
+- Exemplary conduct;

-- dissertation subject approved by the Doctoral Programs Committee; and
+- Dissertation subject approved by the Doctoral Programs Committee; and

-- major department recommendation.
+- Major department recommendation.

 For students who plan to graduate within two years of enrollment in the Doctor of Philosophy program, with the approval of the major professor and the major department, approval for a dissertation topic may be sought from the Doctoral Programs Committee before all of the seminar work is completed.
 Students are advised to work closely with their major professor in writing the prospectus and dissertation.